mj1989/project-euler-solutions/README.md

 # my solutions for projecteuler.org
 In my free time I solve problems from projecteuler.
+All problems are solves separately with according numbers.
+In file function.js I store simple functions, algorythms which can be used anywhere.
+This is because some problems are similar.